You are here: Home » News » Product News » Top Types of Belt Conveyors And Their Uses

 Industry Standards

-• Often made to ISO 5048 and DIN 22101 for long conveyors.
+• Often designed to ISO 5048 and DIN 22101 standards for long-distance conveyors

 Tunnel Belt Conveyor